 Falls Church, Virginia-based Northrop Grumman’s PAC donated to Republican Senators Susan Collins of Maine, who sits on the Appropriations Committee, and Jim Inhofe of Oklahoma, who is the ranking minority member on the Armed Services Committee.
 It also gave to Democratic Senators Tom Udall of New Mexico, another appropriations panel member, and Mark Udall of Colorado.
 In the House, it cut checks to Representatives Kevin McCarthy, a Californian and the third-ranking Republican, and Chaka Fattah, a Pennsylvania Democrat who sits on the House Appropriations Committee, in advance of the final negotiations to avoid spending cuts of $1.2 trillion over 10 years, half from defense.

 “They’re mainly interested in gaining access to members of Congress in order to get their side of the issue heard,” said Paul Herrnson, director of the Center for American Politics and Citizenship at the University of Maryland in College Park.
 “With that goal in mind, it’s not very early for them to contribute at all.”

-Another Falls Church-based defense contractor, General Dynamics Corp (GD)., used its PAC to support five senators up for re- election in 2014, including Thad Cochran of Mississippi, the top Republican on the appropriations panel overseeing defense spending and whose state houses military bases and thousands of defense-industry jobs.
+Another Falls Church-based defense contractor, General Dynamics Corp (GD:US)., used its PAC to support five senators up for re- election in 2014, including Thad Cochran of Mississippi, the top Republican on the appropriations panel overseeing defense spending and whose state houses military bases and thousands of defense-industry jobs.